-Calendar year 2018 proved to be very challenging with all the major indices finishing the year down or flat.
-The S&P 500 Index finished the year down 4.38%.
-International Equity markets were also down with the MSCI ACWI ex-US Index down 13.80% for the year.
-The Fixed Income market was flat for the year with the Bloomberg Barclays Aggregate Index returning 0.01%.
-Both Investment Grade (-2.11%) and High Yield Bonds (-2.08%) were negative for the year.
-Both fixed income sectors underperformed U.S. Treasuries, which were up 0.86%.
-Commodities also declined during the year with the Bloomberg Commodity Index returning negative 11.25%.
+Calendar year 2019 ended with the major indices finishing the year with strong performance.
+The S&P 500 Index finished the year up 31.5%.
+International Equity markets also exhibited strong performance with the MSCI ACWI ex-US Index up 21.5% for the year.
+The Fixed Income market was up for the year with the Bloomberg Barclays Aggregate Index returning 8.7%.
+High Yield Bonds (+14.3%) exhibited strong performance and outperformed U.S. Treasuries (+6.9%).
+Commodities were also up during the year with the Bloomberg Commodity Index returning positive 5.4%.

-The assets of the NC Stable Value Fund decreased by 19.6% for the year.
-The majority of the decrease is due to an allocation move out of stable value into other asset classes as part of the GoalMaker 2.0 model changes.
+The assets of the NC Stable Value Fund increased by 3.9% for the year.
+The majority of the increase is due to an increase in investment earnings.